Setting Expectations

 Are you fine with commuting to your job?

 Commuting potentially adds a day to either or each end of your trip, increasing your time away.
 It is generally understood that commuting is a last resort or a temporary part of the job until things stabilize.
+Sometimes its a life decision made so that you can live wherever you wish.
 QoL is not very good when you have to commute and most pilots will confirm this.
-Alternatively, if flying long haul International routes, maybe you only have to commute once a month and in this case it makes sense.
+Alternatively, if not flying often because you operate the long haul International routes, you may only have to commute once/twice a month and in this case it makes sense.
 Read more about commuting here.

 ————————————